-- Coast Guard PFT: A timed 1.5-mile run, one minute of push-ups, one minute of sit-ups and a 1.5-meter platform jump into a 100-meter swim.
+- Coast Guard PFT: Timed 1.5-mile run, 1 minute of pushups, 1 minute of situps, Sit-and-reach flexibility test, 5-minute water tread, and a 6-foot platform jump into a 100-meter swim

 Visit your doctor before you start training.
 Even if you've had a physical at the Military Entrance Processing Station (MEPS), you should consult your doctor and discuss your workout plan.
 Your doctor can offer helpful information that may decrease the chances of injury.

 Set realistic fitness goals.
 No matter how fit you are, you won't become a triathlete overnight.
 Work toward modest goals in the beginning to avoid injury and frustration, and raise your goals higher as you improve.

 Don't forget to warm up and cool down.
 The body needs to transition to a higher or lower state of activity, so stretches and light exercise before and after a workout can reduce the likelihood of injury.

 Time yourself.
 Whether you use a stopwatch or your smartphone, timing yourself is a good way to track your improvement.

 Drink plenty of water.
 Hydration is a good habit to develop before you start Basic Training.
 Always keep a bottle of water nearby as you exercise so you can replace the fluids you lose through sweating.